-The composition of the Board and the Board members' respective attendance in Board meetings, general meetings, the Audit Committee meetings, the Remuneration Committee meeting and the Nomination Committee meeting during the year ended December 31, 2020 are as follows:
+The composition of the Board and the Board members' respective attendance in Board meetings, general meetings, the Audit Committee meetings, the Remuneration Committee meeting and the Nomination Committee meeting during the year ended December 31, 2021 are as follows:

-No. of meetings attended/held
+No. of meeting attended/held

 Audit Remuneration Nomination

 Board General Committee Committee Committee

 Directors meeting meeting meeting meeting meeting

 Executive Directors

 Mr. Fu Zhengjun 4/4 2/2 N/A N/A 1/1

 Mr. Mai Shi'en 4/4 2/2 N/A N/A N/A

 Non-executive Directors

-Mr. Xiong Xiangdong
+Mr. Xiong Xiangdong 4/4 0/2 N/A 1/1 N/A

-(appointed with effect from September 1, 2020) 1/1 0/1 N/A N/A N/A

 Ms. Cao Fei 4/4 0/2 N/A N/A N/A

-Mr. Mao Chengyu

-(resigned with effect from September 1, 2020) 3/3 0/1 N/A 1/1 N/A

 Independent non-executive Directors

 Mr. Lam Yiu Por

-(appointed with effect from January 11, 2021) N/A N/A N/A N/A N/A
+(appointed with effect from January 11, 2021) 4/4 0/2 2/2 N/A 1/1

-Mr. Yang Wenbin 4/4 0/2 4/4 1/1 1/1
+Mr. Yang Wenbin 4/4 0/2 2/2 1/1 1/1

-Mr. Chan Wing Yuen Hubert 4/4 0/2 4/4 1/1 N/A

-Ms. Yu Bin

-(resigned with effect from January 11, 2021) 4/4 0/2 4/4 N/A 1/1

-Code provision E.1.2 of the CG Code requires that the chairman of the Board and the chairmen of the audit, remuneration and nomination committees (or another member of the committee in their absence) should attend the general meeting.
-Other than Mr. Fu Zhengjun and Mr. Mai Shi'en attended the annual general meeting of the Company held on 18 June 2020, all other Directors did not attend such annual general meeting due to COVID-19 pandemic.
+Code provision F.2.2 (previous code provision E.1.2) of the CG Code requires that the chairman of the Board and the chairmen of the audit, remuneration and nomination committees (or another member of the committee in their absence) should attend the general meeting.
+Other than Mr. Fu Zhengjun and Mr. Mai Shi'en attended the annual general meeting of the Company held on June 11, 2021, all other Directors did not attend such annual general meeting due to COVID-19 pandemic.